-Re: Support of the LHCTheory Initiative
+Re: Support of the LHC Theory Initiative

-The Large Hadron Collider (LHC) experiments will soon start operation at a new frontier of greatly expanded energy and luminosity.
-The energy will be a factor of seven higher and the event rate a factor of about one hundred larger than our currently operating hadron colliders.
-In turn, this implies the probability of new discoveries and the certainly of a flood of new data.
+The Large Hadron Collider (LHC) experiments will soon start operation at a greatly expanded energy and luminosity frontier.
+The energy will be a factor of seven higher and the event rate a factor of one hundred larger than our currently operating hadron colliders.
+In turn, this implies the probability of new discoveries and the certainly of a flood of new data obtained at the new energy frontier.